BA (Hons) in Interior Architecture

 Non-EU living in Ireland or abroad: Please refer to our Non-EU Tuition Fees section.

-Students wishing to pay for their fees monthly may avail of our direct debit scheme.
-Please view our Fees information page to review the payment plan schedule and how to apply.
+Students wishing to pay their fees monthly may avail of our direct debit scheme.
+Please view our Fees information page for more information and assistance.

 Sponsorship